 Classical Sauces are the foundation for the entire classic repertoire of sauces based upon French culinary standards.
-The classical sauces are defined as a sauce that can be prepared in advance in a significant amount, then finished or flavored so that it is custom fit to a specific dish.
+The classical sauces are defined as a sauce that can be prepared in advance in a significant amount, then finished or flavored so that it is custom fit to a particular dish.
 Sauce should complement food; it should never disguise it.

-- Purpose of Sauces:
+Purpose of Sauces

-- Completes or enhances the flavor, moistness, or texture of a dish.
+Completes or enhances the flavor, moistness or texture of a dish

-- The Classical Sauces:
+The Classical Sauces

-- Béchamel

-- Velouté

-- Espagnole

-- Tomato

-- Hollandaise
+Béchamel Velouté Espagnole Tomato Hollandaise

-- Brown Sauces: Espagnole, demi-glace, jus lies, pan sauces Evaluate sauces:
+Brown Sauces- espagnole, demi-glace, jus lies, pan sauces

+Evaluate sauces

-- Espagnole has a full, rich flavor.
-Has a deep brown color without any dark specks or Debris. - Demi-glace is translucent and highly glossy with a noticeable body. - Jus lie has a greater degree of clarity, lighter texture, and color.
+Espagnole: has a full, rich flavor.
+Has a deep brown color without any dark specks or debris Demi-glace: is translucent and highly glossy with a noticeable body Jus lie: A greater degree of clarity, lighter texture and color

-- Finishing a sauce:

-- Reductions

-- Garnishes

-- Wines

-- Finishing with butter
+Finishing a sauce Reductions Garnishes Wines Finishing with butter

-- White Sauces - Velouté, Béchamel:
+White Sauces- Velouté, Béchamel